When MJ and his brothers left Motown Records, they signed with CBS Records in 1975.

 As Lynton Guest penned in his book, “Michael Jackson became entangled with the Sony Corporation almost by accident.”

 From there, MJ was submerged by any kind of controversy.
 His mental state was questioned, and he was embroiled in legal issues.
-Gossip’s headlines regarding his expensive lifestyle and the various lawsuits he was subjected to, speculating he had cash flow problems, and when his ATV Music Publishing Company merged with Sony Music Publishing did not help his cause.
+Gossip’s headlines regarding his expensive lifestyle and the various lawsuits he was subjected to, speculating he had cash flow problems.
+When his ATV Music Publishing Company merged with Sony Music Publishing did not help his cause.

-David Bowie, as well, was looking for solutions to the financial issues that caught up with him by the turn of the century.
+As well, David Bowie was looking for solutions to the financial issues that caught up with him by the turn of the century.
 His expensive lifestyle in New York had led him to migrate to Berlin for a while, but financial freedom became a priority.
-In 1997 David Bowie found himself in need to immediately get a large amount of cash to be able to buy from his ex-manager Tony De Fries 50% of copyright on his albums from 1972 to 1976.
+In 1997 David Bowie found himself in need to immediately get a large amount of cash to buy from his ex-manager Tony De Fries 50% of copyright on his albums from 1972 to 1976.

 His business manager William Zysblat investigated other financing options.
 Zysblat discussed an asset-backed bond issuance with David Pullman, the managing director of New York’s Fahnestock & Company’s structured asset sales group, and attorney Richard Rudder, head of the securitization practice at New York’s Willkie, Farr & Gallagher.
 The three managers determined that an asset-backed bond issuance would be more beneficial to Bowie’s interests than a traditional distribution agreement because it would afford him more significant financial gains.
 As a result of this deal, Bowie received $55 million.

-It’s interesting to note that Michael Jackson struck a more dominant deal merging half ATV for 115 million and getting a place on the board of the company.
+It’s interesting to note that Michael Jackson struck a more dominant deal merging half ATV for 115 million and getting a place on the company’s board.
 And considering he purchased 100% of ATV for 47 million just ten years before the financial result was terrific.
 Still, the difference between Bowie and Michael Jackson headlines are pretty stunning:

 The Bowie bonds were issued at a fixed rate of 7 .9 percent and had an average life of ten years, reaching maturity at fifteen years.
 The bonds were sold privately to Prudential Insurance Company.
 Selling the bonds privately eliminated many cumbersome reporting requirements.
 Upon the maturity date of the bonds, the copyrights reverted to Bowie.

-The possession of the copyrights of the musical compositions was the key to structuring the Bowie bonds deal because the royalty income generated by the copyrights and received from music publishing licenses and record sales were the assets that support the bonds.
+The possession of the musical compositions’ copyrights was the key to structuring the Bowie bonds deal because the royalty income generated by the copyrights and received from music publishing licenses and record sales were the assets that support the bonds.
 Bowie gained tax advantages and a higher present value of the royalty payments by receiving the cash before the periodic royalty payments.
-Furthermore, the acquisition of the lumpsum enabled him to diversify his income, and he could make investments that would generate revenue beyond the music industry.
-EMI’ s fifteen years licensing deal for Bowie’s back catalog was used as credit enhancement.
+Furthermore, the lumpsum acquisition enabled him to diversify his income, and he could make investments that would generate revenue beyond the music industry.
+EMI’s fifteen years licensing deal for Bowie’s back catalog was used as credit enhancement.
 After fifteen years, the ownership of the master tapes reverted to Bowie.

 Pullman, who organized the deal, viewed such asset-backed transactions as an alternative to traditional bank loans because they generated more capital and may either had a fixed or a floating interest rate.
 Additionally, banks usually require personal guarantees to loan money based on the liquid assets of a borrower.